 The biggest threat to water quality is stormwater pollution from industrial facilities.
 Simply put, stormwater runs untreated into our storm drains when it rains, eventually finding its way into our waters.
 Runoff from industrial facilities results in extremely high levels of pollution and toxins in our stormwater.
 When highly polluted stormwater empties into our bays and ocean, we experience beach closures that impact businesses, recreation, the economy and public health.

-Coastkeeper turns to the law to prevent these impacts and is the only organization using litigation to ensure water quality is safe in the Orange County.
-With 100 percent success rate, our enforcement program has helped 60 facilities come into compliance and garnered settlements from these cases that go to foundations for supplemental environmental projects that improve the community and our water quality.
+Coastkeeper turns to the law to prevent these impacts and is the only organization using litigation to ensure water quality is safe in Orange County.
+With a 100 percent success rate, our enforcement program has helped 60+ facilities come into compliance and garnered settlements from these cases for environmental projects to mitigate the harm caused by the defendant’s discharge.

 Our goal is to get companies into compliance with federal clean water laws and provide engineering solutions to assist them in cleaning up the pollution.
 To do this, we conduct water quality testing at the location of industrial facilities to identify sources of pollution and violations.
 Once a pollution source has been identified, we notify the facility and give it time to come into compliance.
 If the facility is unresponsive, we move to the next phase in the process — litigation.